It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 It is their goal right now to surpass the United States as the world's lone superpower.

-It is their goal to replace the US dollar as the world's currency.
+It is their goal to replace the U.S. dollar as the world's currency.

 It is their goal to be the dominant military force on this earth, and they're making every move possible.

-Um how bad is this threat?
+How bad is this threat?

 There's no consequences, Senator.

-Well, I understand we have leaders now in office at the highest levels who openly in speeches talk about how the country is a hateful place, the country is a racist place.
+Well, out there, we have leaders now in office at the highest levels who openly in speeches talk about how the country is a hateful place.

-And so in the first meeting between the Chinese and Americans under this administration, the Chinese basically sat there, wagg their finger at us and humiliated us, lecturing us using our own words, like who are you to tell China anything by your own admission, you guys are a racist, bigoted country.
+And so in the first meeting between the Chinese and Americans under this administration, the Chinese basically sat there, wagged their finger at us, and humiliated us, lecturing us, using our own words.

 So I imagine you'll get more of that when Blinken goes over there.